frovedis/frovedis/doc/manual/python/dataframe/Grouped_Dataframe_Introduction.md

 FrovedisGroupedDataframe instance contains information about the grouped dataframe.
 After columns are grouped, various aggregations can be performed like groupwise average, groupwise variance, etc.
-**In FrovedisGroupedDataframe, currently aggregation operations is performed along the index levels only.**
+**In FrovedisGroupedDataframe, currently aggregation operations is performed along the rows only.**

 This module provides a client-server implementation, where the client application is a normal python program.
 The FrovedisGroupedDataframe interface is almost same as pandas DataFrameGroupBy interface, but